jealcalat/mpc_extension/README.md

 # mpc_extension
  VScode extension for editing MED-PC (Med state notation) files.

+ Currently only highlights and mark some stylistic issues.

+ TODO:

+- A linter.